agokhale/viamillipede/README.md

 ### Options:
 + `rx <portnum> ` Become a receiver.
 Write output to stdout unless initiate is specified.
 	+ If used concurrently with tx; full duplex connections are possible .
-	+ If used with initiate it will delay tcp socket startup untill there is data in the transport
+	+ If used with initiate it will delay tcp socket startup until there is data in the transport
-	+ if used with terminate it will delay reading untill the tunneled TCP connection is started
+	+ if used with terminate it will delay reading until the tunneled TCP connection is started
 + `tx <host> <portnum> ` Become a transmitter and add transport graph link toward an rx host.
 Optionally provide tx multiple times to inform us about transport alternatives.
 We fill tcp queues on the first entries and then proceed down the list if there is more input than link throughput.
 It can be helpful to provide multiple ip aliases to push work to different nic channel workers and balance traffic across LACP hash lanes.
 Analysis of the network resources should inform this graph.
 You may use multiple physical interfaces by chosing rx host ip's that force multiple routes.
 	+ Read stdin and push it over the network unless terminate is specified.
 	+ Full duplex, rx and tx may be used concurrently to provide a transparent full duplex pipe.
 Happy shell throwing!